dillonredding/dillonredding.github.io/_posts/2023-11-05-rest-apis-aint-restful-pt-4.md

 https://api.example.com/profile#https://api.example.com/rel/blocked-by
 ```

-Having a URI whose fragment is another URI may be jarring to some API users and introduces room for error, especially if you host our API in multiple environments, each with it's own host name.
+Having a URI whose fragment is another URI may be jarring to some API users and introduces room for error, especially if we host our API in multiple environments, each with it's own host name.

 However, RFC 8288 states that "while extension relation types are required to be URIs, a [serialization] of links can specify that they are expressed in another form, as long as they can be converted to URIs."
 For that reason, I generally recommend sticking to short, human-readable names for custom link relations.
 With this approach, our custom link relation `descriptor` becomes the following: